xsa-dev/SecureFinAI_Contest_2025/docs/index.markdown

 * **XBRL**: XBRL (eXtensible Business Reporting Language) is a standard language for electronic communication of business and financial data.
 It has been widely used in regulatory filings, such as SEC filings.

 **Datasets**
+We will provide the data sources for the three domains so that participants can collect data themselves.
+Participants can collect these data to fine-tune their LLMs and develop their agents.
+The full question sets for evaluation will be released during the evaluation period.

 ### Task III FinRL for DeFi:
 The task is to develop RL agents for decentralized liquidity provisioning on Uniswap v3.
 The agent simulates a Liquidity Provider (LP) who must decide, at each time step, whether to maintain or rebalance their liquidity position.

 **Datasets**
+We will provide hourly data for the WETH/USDC Uniswap v3 pool (0.05% fee tier), covering the period from May 5, 2021 at 1:00 am to 29 January 2024 at 7:00 pm.
+The dataset is sourced from the Uniswap Ethereum subgraph and resampled into an evenly spaced hourly series.

 <p style="font-size: 10px;">